 Stress is part of everyone’s life everyday, and should be a regular part of the whole family’s emotional wellness plan.
 Using a family mindfulness journal is another way to help everyone manage their stress levels.
 Kids can write about what they’re feeling or drawing pictures that represent how they feel.
 Parents should also share these ideas with children so everyone has an understanding of these coping skills from childhood through adulthood.

 How HeyKiddo Can Help

 Self-management is a CASEL competency that spans a wide variety of developmental social, emotional, and leadership skills.
 HeyKiddo™ Talk and HeyKiddo™ Huddle are designed to give parents and teachers everything they need, when they need it, to build lifelong social, emotional and leadership skills at home or in the classroom.
-Download our Stress Management Toolkit today to get started and learn how you can help build these important skills at home or at school!
+Join today to access our Stress Management Toolkit to get started and learn how you can help build these important skills at home or at school!